KayDrechsler/poll-widget-generator/README.md

 - Giving the user a chance to vote for multiple choices should be tested.
 - Allowing authors to create a poll with already prefilled percentages.
 - Saving the data on a server instead of the localStorage is important as a next step.
+- The source code output of the widget should be copied via an additional button instead of having the user to solve this manually.